 The Continental: a Mexican-American woman and an Italian man.

-Chai at Midnight: a woman from India and a black man.
+Chai at Midnight: a woman from India and an African-American man.

 Speed Date: a Chinese-American man, a Russian-American woman, and a mixed-race Asian American woman.

-Set Dressing: a redheaded white woman from Pasadena, and a Turkish-English expatriate (male).
+Set Dressing: a redheaded white woman, and a Turkish-English expatriate (male).

-Mating Dance: a white woman from Minneapolis and a mixed race black man.
+Mating Dance: a white woman and a mixed race black man.

-Home Sweet Home: a woman of unknown parentage of Indian appearance, and a French Canadian white man.
+Home Sweet Home: (Not set in The L.A.
+Stories universe) a woman of unknown parentage of Indian appearance, and a French Canadian white man.

 Million Dollar Death: a black Filipina and a Mexican Filipino.